Nar Han Sef - Elite NWO Martial Arts

 Public Perception

 Perhaps unfortunately for Han Sef practitioners, they themselves also buy the hype.
-They're spent their training careers being told that they are practicing a scientific martial art that represents the very pinnacle of development in the martial arts.
+They're spent their training careers being told that they are practising a scientific martial art that represents the very pinnacle of development in the martial arts.
 They are taught to be arrogant, and fully absorb that belief.
 This can lead those who have studied it to be a little over-confident.

 Varieties